OpenData-tu/documentation/07-Database.md

 After the index is done, it might even be transfered to another Elasticsearch node with different hardware.
 That would be usefull, for example, when the average density of the smurf population is beeing stored.
-The index can be transferd to a less powerfull hardware with fewer CPU cores and spinning harddrives and even fewer replicas, because this information is probably hardly requested.
+The index can be transferd to a less powerfull hardware with fewer CPU cores and spinning harddrives and even fewer replicas, because this information is probably hardly requested, except from Gargamel and maybe some surf protection groups.

 ### Query optimization